austinhjones3/periodic-tables/README.md

 If you would like to test the application, you can view the `package.json` files and use the testing scripts provided there.
 Unfortunately, some of the provided testing scripts do not function.
 However, the ones that certainly do are:

-1. all of those that are structures like `test:5:backend` or `test:3:frontend`
+1. all of those that are structured like `test:5:backend` or `test:3:frontend`
 2. `test:frontend` and `test:backend`